Our Clergy Members

 Bishop William J. Manseau, D.Min, Tewksbury, Massachusetts

-Bishop Ordinary, Ecumenical roman Catholic Diocese of America
+Bishop Ordinary, Ecumenical Catholic Diocese of America

 President, St. Barnabas Mission